JereKuusela/valheim-expand_world/README.md

 - forestTresholdMin (default: `0`): Minimum forest value (if only in forests).
 - forestTresholdMax (default: `0`): Maximum forest value (if only in forests).
 - data: ZDO data override.
 For example to change altars with Spawner Tweaks mod (`object copy` from World Edit Commands)..
 To create a variant of an existing location, add `:text` to the prefab.
 For example "Eikthyrnir:Wolf".
+- objectSwap: Dictionary to swap child objects to some other objects.
+See examples at the bottom.
+- objectData: Dictionary to set child object data.
+See examples at the bottom.

 ## Vegetation